 For UNESCO use only:

 Number of communication:

 Date of communication:

 Date of dispatch of this form:

 To be filled in by the author of the communication:

 I. INFORMATION CONCERNING THE AUTHOR

-Name:

-Nationality:

-Sand Spices

-First name(s): Profession:
+Name: First name(s):

+Nationality: Profession:

 Date and place of birth:

 Present address:

-Address to be used for correspondence (if other than the present address)

-Indicate, by ticking the appropriate box, in what capacity you are acting:

-- victim of the violation or violations described below - representative of the victim or victims of the violations described below - person, group of persons or non-governmental organization with reliable knowledge of the violations described below
+Address to be used for correspondence (if other than the present address) Indicate, by ticking the appropriate box, in what capacity you are acting: victim of the violation or violations described below representative of the victim or victims of the violations described below person, group of persons or non-governmental organization with reliable knowledge of the violations described below

-Profession:

 In another capacity.
 Specify

 II.
-INFORMATION CONCERNING THE VICTIM OR VICTIMS OF THE ALLEGED VIOLATIONS

-If the author is the victim, tick here and pass directly to Part III.

-Give the following particulars for each victim, adding as many pages as necessary.

-Name: First name(s):

-Nationality:

-Date and place of birth:

-Present address or whereabouts:

-III.
-INFORMATION CONCERNING THE ALLEGED FACTS

-Name of the country considered by the author to be responsible for the alleged violation.

-Human rights allegedly violated (refer, if possible, to the Universal Declaration of Human Rights, the International Covenant on Economic, Social and Cultural Rights and the International Covenant on Civil and Political Rights).

-Connection between the alleged violation and education, science, culture or information.
+INFORMATION CONCERVIOLATIONS NING THE VICTIM OR VICTIMS OF THE ALLEGED If the author is the victim , tick here and pass directly to Part III.
+Give the following particulars for each ch victim, adding as many pages as necessary.
+Nam e: First name(s): Natio onality: Profession: Date and place of birth: Pres ent address or whereabouts: III.
+INFORMATION CONCERNING THE ALLEGED FACTS Name e of the country considered by t the author to be responsible for the alleged violation.
+Inter efer, if possible, to the Universal Declaration of Human Rights, the c, Social and Cultural Rights and the International Covenant on Civi Connection between the alleged violation and education, science, culture or information.

+N.B.
+This information is essential in cases where the communication concerns one or more individuals and specific cases of violation of human rights.